-Whistler's Declaration of the Right to a Healthy Environment relates to the Blue Dot project, an initiative of the David Suzuki Foundation targeting the recognition of people's right to a healthy environment—clean water, fresh air, healthy food and a chance to participate in decisions that affect these things—by all levels of government across Canada.
+Whistler’s Declaration of the Right to a Healthy Environment was prompted by the Blue Dot project, an initiative of the David Suzuki Foundation targeting the recognition of people’s right to a healthy environment—clean water, fresh air, healthy food and a chance to participate in decisions that affect these things—by all levels of government across Canada.

 The Right to a Healthy Environment

 - Whereas the Resort Municipality of Whistler understands that people are part of the environment and that a healthy environment is inextricably linked to the well-being of our community;